directus/directus/docs/getting-started/glossary.md

 ## Panels

+Panels are modular units of data visualization that exist within the Insights module.
+Each panel exists within a [Dashboard](#dashboards) and can be positioned and resized as needed.
+[Panels are a Modular Extension Type](#).

 ## Permissions

 Permissions are attached directly to a Role, defining what a user can can create, read, update, and delete within the